MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### ForEachPage

-Used to apply steps to items in a collection.
+Retrieves consecutive pages of results from a collection.
 Page size denotes how many items from the collection are selected at a time.

 ```C#
 var rootDialog = new AdaptiveDialog(nameof(AdaptiveDialog))